That which we most fear....

 Caroline was watching him strangely as he spoke to her, “I brought all your clothes along from my bedroom.
 You will be relieved to know that we did not receive any unexpected visitors in the night.
 If you feel brave enough to tolerate my presence once more, I will suggest that you wash and dress behind that screen while I continue reading here; then we can go back to my room while I do the same.
 Then we shall appear for a coffee together and set tongues wagging after the maid discloses what she saw, but we shall ignore them.
 After that, we can stroll down to the boat, which will leave once we get there.
 I just heard it whistle for us, so they have the engines warmed and steam up.
 We can breakfast on the boat.”

 He smiled as she slipped out of bed wearing his nightshirt, entirely unconcerned by his presence, even though it was now daylight.
 She was well aware of his attention to her.
-She sorted out the clothes she would wear, and then went off behind the screen as he had suggested.
+She sorted out the clothes she would wear, and then went behind the screens as he had suggested.
 He continued reading but responded to her questions while she bathed, as she seemed to have others still to ask.